Internships – BIOL 293

 Biology 293 – Undergraduate Internship in Biology – Biology majors/2nd majors only (3 credit hours) Permission of the instructor.
 The sponsored, off-campus work must involve at least 135 hours.
 Does not count as a

 course in the major.
-Requires an application (available in 213 Coker).
+Requires an online application.

 Requisites: Prerequisite, BIOL 201 or 202.